flutter/samples/animations/README.md

 spring simulation.
 - **CardSwipeDemo** A swipeable card that demonstrates how to use gesture detection to drive an animation.
+- **HeroAnimationDemo** Demonstrates how to use hero animation during page transition.

 ## Other Resources